 Kathy McCafferty worked at the Huntington as an understudy in To Kill a Mockingbird.

 Roderick McLachlan has appeared at the Huntington in The Rivals, Observe the Sons of Ulster Marching Towards the Somme, and Dead End.

 Michael Moran’s Boston University credits include Goldberg in The Birthday Party, First Voice in Under Milk Wood, and Baeker in The Weavers, as well as B.U. original productions of Pope Joan and Sow and Weep.

 Kristine Nielsen’s Broadway credits include To Be or Not To Be (Manhattan Theatre Club), Les Liaisons Dangereuses and A Streetcar Named Desire (Roundabout Theatre Company), Spring Awakening, The Greenbird, Jackie: An American Life, and The Iceman Cometh.

-Morgan Ritchie returns to the Huntington having appeared in The Corn is Green.
+Morgan Ritchie previously appeared in The Seagull and The Corn is Green at the Huntington.
 His regional credits include appearances at the Williamstown Theatre Festival in The Corn is Green, A Midsummer Night’s Dream, Big Money, Street Scene, The Rivals, and Cold Hard Cash.
 Mr. Ritchie was a member of the apprentice, fellowship, and non- equity companies at the Williamstown Theatre Festival and graduated with honors from Brown University in 2010.